Proper proximality in non-positive curvature: Proper proximality among groups

 We now review some facts about buildings that we will need in our proof, and refer to \cite{AbramenkoBrown} or \cite{Garrett} for more general information, and to \cite{KleinerLeeb} for a more metric point of view.

 Let $X$ be a locally finite (simplicial) affine building.
-We assume furthermore that $X$ is thick (meaning that every codimension 1 simplex is contained in at least 3 different simplices), and that $X$ does not split nontrivially as a product $T\times Y$ where $T$ is a tree and $Y$ another building.
+We assume furthermore that $X$ is thick (meaning that every codimension 1 simplex is contained in at least 3 different top dimensional simplices), and that $X$ does not split nontrivially as a product $T\times Y$ where $T$ is a tree and $Y$ another building.

 The space $X$ is covered by \emph{apartments}, which are modeled on $\Sigma \simeq \mathbb R^n$ with a structure that we now describe.
 Fix an affine Coxeter group $W$, acting by affine isometries on $\Sigma$.
 Then $W$ can be written as a semidirect product $W_0\ltimes T$ where $W_0$ is a finite Coxeter group and $T$ is a group of translations of $\mathbb R^n$.
 We let $S$ be a Coxeter generating set for $W_0$ (made of simple reflections).
 The \emph{walls} of $\Sigma$ are the hyperplanes fixed by a conjugate of some $s\in S$.
+A \emph{halfspace} of $\Sigma$ is the closure of a connected component of $\Sigma$ with a wall removed.
 The walls determine a simplicial structure on $\Sigma$ (in fact a polysimplicial structure if $X$ is a product), whose maximal simplices (called \emph{alcoves}) are the closures of the connected components of the complement of the walls.
 A \emph{special vertex} of $\Sigma$ is a vertex (for the above simplicial structure) whose stabilizer is a conjugate of $W_0$; equivalently, it is a vertex contained in a wall in every possible direction.
+Note that special vertices always exist.
 The \emph{type} of a vertex of $\Sigma$ is its $W$-orbit.
 Note that $W$ acts simply transitively on the set of alcoves of $\Sigma$, and that $T$ acts simply transitively on the set of vertices of a given type.

 The simplicial structure on the building $X$ coincides with the above simplicial structure in restriction to every apartment of $X$.
 A fundamental axiom of buildings is that any two points are contained in a common apartment, and that there exists an isomorphism between any two apartments fixing their intersection.
 In particular, any two alcoves are contained in a common apartment (because any two points in their respective interiors are); in addition, for any two alcoves $c,c'\subseteq X$, we can define the \emph{Weyl distance} $\delta(c,c')$ as the unique element $w\in W$ such that $w$ sends $c$ to $c'$, when acting on some apartment containing both $c$ and $c'$.
 A fundamental theorem \cite[Theorem~5.73]{AbramenkoBrown} in the theory of buildings is that a subset of $X$ which is $W$-isometric (meaning that there is a map which preserves the Weyl distance $\delta$) to a subset of $\Sigma$ is in fact contained in an apartment.